 Teaching Juneteenth: American Ideals

 It’s not too challenging to ask students to consider what Juneteenth tells us about our ideas about the United States.
 After all, another holiday—July Fourth—is in the shadow of Juneteenth.
-It’s a time when Americans are encouraged to rejoice in its independence...and freedom.
+It’s a time when Americans are encouraged to rejoice in the nation’s independence...and freedom.

 Students might recognize a paradox with July Fourth celebrations.
 They might question how a country could have touted the idea of freedom and liberty for all while also oppressing and treating an entire group of people as property.
 Those celebrations of independence went on for 89 years before the United States abolished slavery.